 You can imagine the risk; knowing the fact that 90% of startups fail!

 Well, the higher the risk is, the higher the return will be.
 So, if you’re thinking of investing in startups, you must not be shaken by the stats.
 Rather, follow a strategic approach to minimize the risks.

-Every startup idea will have a whole unique risk factors, depending upon the market conditions, revenue model, available resources, the business strategy and the key people involved in building the business.
-So, it’s a must for early stage startup investors to address all those unique risk factors when considering a new investment in a startup.
+Every startup idea will have a whole unique risk factor, depending upon the market conditions, revenue model, available resources, the business strategy, and the key people involved in building the business.
+So, it’s a must for early-stage startup investors to address all those unique risk factors when considering a new investment in a startup.